Lawrence Schaner is a standout arbitration specialist in domestic and international commercial disputes.

 Mr Schaner’s experience covers a broad spectrum of contract and other business disputes.
 Matters on which he has worked have involved, for example, antitrust, bankruptcy, construction, employment, energy, executive compensation, insurance, intellectual property, joint ventures, mergers and acquisitions, sale of goods, securities, tax, and trade secrets issues.
 He has also dealt with cases concerning distribution and franchise agreements, confidentiality and non-compete agreements, fraud and misrepresentation claims, purchase and sale agreements, supply contracts, hospitality industry matters, and telecommunications disputes.
 He has extensive experience with aerospace, aviation, government contracts, military and national defence matters, including, among others, matters involving nuclear submarines, missiles, small-calibre ammunition, military and commercial jets, helicopters and space launch vehicles.

 He was selected as an “ADR Champion” by the National Law Journal in 2016 and “Chicago International Arbitration – Commercial Lawyer of the Year” in 2014 by Best Lawyers in America.
 He was awarded the President’s Prize by the Chartered Institute of Arbitrators in 2003 for receiving the highest mark on its Award Writing Examination.
-He is ranked in Band 1 of Chambers USA, in its nationwide international arbitration: arbitrators category.
+He is ranked in Band 1 of Chambers Global in its international arbitration: arbitrators in USA category.

 Mr Schaner is co-editor of the treatise International Arbitration in the United States (Wolters Kluwer 2018).
 From 2013 to 2018, he was the editor of the International Bar Association’s journal Dispute Resolution International.
 He is a fellow of the Chartered Institute of Arbitrators, member of the ICC Commission on Arbitration and former officer of the IBA arbitration committee (2008-2013).
 He has spoken and published extensively on international arbitration and cross-border dispute resolution topics and is a member of many professional organisations in the US and worldwide.